 Question: Was thinking of spraying this Can u add something to make it dry faster?

 Application by spray should be done with airless spray, use tip 0.13 - 0.017 at pressure 1800 – 2400 psi.
 There is nothing you can add to speed up the drying, it is best to apply 2 thin coats as these will dry much quicker than a heavy coating.

 Zinsser AllCoat Exterior Satin (Solvent Based) is designed specifically for use in cooler conditions so it will dry OK even at lower temperatures.

 Note: You can only use liquid driers in solvent based alkyd paints, Zinsser AllCoat Exterior Satin (Solvent Based) is not an alkyd formula, therefore driers would not be compatible.

 Question: Hi, should I use a primer and undercoat as this is a brand new solid wood front door?
 Also, how many coats would you recommend? thanks

 Question: Would I need to use primer and undercoat with the solvent based exterior satin on previously painted wood which has been cleaned, sanded and filled as required?
 Many thanks

 No, after this preparation you should just be able to apply the Zinsser AllCoat Exterior Satin (Solvent Based) directly.

-Question: Would I need to use a primer with this paint?
+Would I need to use a primer with this paint?
 I am using it for pvc windows, door and pvc cladding.
+Many thanks

 We would recommend you use the water based Zinsser AllCoat Exterior products for this application.
 AllCoat Exterior water based products can be applied directly to these items with no primer required.
 If any areas are new uPVC new we would advise abrading the surfaces with a fine grade of sandpaper followed by a solvent wipe using methylated spirits.
 Then apply 2 coats of the AllCoat Exterior water based.